-- fiduciary duties. - Personal transactions in securities by Access Persons must be transacted to avoid even the appearance of a conflict of interest on the part of such personnel with the interests of the Company's clients.
+- Personal transactions in securities by Access Persons must be transacted to avoid even the appearance of a conflict of interest on the part of such personnel with the interests of the Company's clients.
 Likewise, Associated Persons must avoid actions or activities that allow (or appear to allow) a person to profit or benefit from his or her position with the Company at the expense of clients, or that otherwise bring into question the person's judgment. - Associated Persons are subject to Insider Trading Policies adopted by the Company to detect and prevent the misuse of material nonpublic information. - No Associated Person shall communicate information known to be false to others (including but not limited to clients, prospective clients and other Associated Persons) with the intention of manipulating financial markets for personal gain. - Associated Persons are prohibited from accepting compensation for services from outside sources without the specific prior written permission of the CCO. - When any Associated Person faces a conflict or potential conflict between his or her personal interest and the interests of clients, he or she is required to immediately report the conflict to the CCO for instructions regarding how to proceed. - Associated Persons must treat recommendations and actions of the Company as confidential and private matters.
 Accordingly, we have adopted a Privacy Policy to prohibit the transmission, distribution, or communication of any information regarding securities transactions in client accounts or other nonpublic information, except to broker-dealers, other bona fide service providers, or regulators in the ordinary course of business.
-In addition, no information obtained during the course of employment regarding particular securities (including internal reports and recommendations) may be transmitted, distributed, or communicated to anyone who is not affiliated with the Company, without the prior written approval of the CCO. - No Associated Person shall intentionally sell to or purchase from a client any security or other property without prior written authorization from the CCO. - No Associated Person shall provide loans or receive loans from clients.
+In addition, no information obtained during the course of employment regarding particular securities (including internal reports and recommendations) may be transmitted, distributed, or communicated to anyone who is not affiliated with the Company, without the prior written approval of the CCO. - No Associated Person shall intentionally sell to or purchase from a client any security or other property without prior written authorization from the CCO. - No Associated Person shall provide loans or receive loans from clients unless such loan is to or from that Associated Person's immediate family member(s) or such loan is approved by the CCO.